• Skip to primary navigation

 One rooster stays with the flock, right now it is Red, our Rhode Island Red rooster.
 Sambo, the Black Australorp rooster, and the Speckled Sussex rooster (to be named Chief, probably) have their own yard.

-I add eggs from our RIR hens who are in the main flock with Red to each of the brooding hens’ nests and let them set.
+I add eggs from our RIR hens, who are in the main flock with Red, to each of the brooding hens’ nests and let them set.

-Once they begin hard setting, I shut their gates and the roosters are on their own again.
+Once they begin hard setting, I shut their gates, and the roosters are on their own again.
 So you see, three is the magic number for us.

 The Heritage Chicken Breeds We Raise

 We raise dual-purpose chicken breeds because we are sustenance farmers.
 This gives us both eggs and meat.
-The breeds we have chosen are also our favorites personality wise.
+The breeds we have chosen are also our favorites personality-wise.

-This breed originates from Australia where, as an interesting fact, they are considered cultural treasures.
-In the 1920s they were introduced to our country.
-They lay large brown eggs, are heat and cold weather tolerant, have red wattles, great personalities, and are excellent foragers.
+This breed originates from Australia, where, as an interesting fact, they are considered cultural treasures.
+In the 1920s, they were introduced to our country.
+They lay large brown eggs, are heat and cold-weather tolerant, have red wattles, great personalities, and are excellent foragers.

-RHODE ISLAND REDS:
+RHODE ISLAND RED Chicken Breed

-RIR is the other breed that my grandmother and my husband’s grandfather had.
+RIR is the other breed my grandmother and my husband’s grandfather had.
 We began keeping them for nostalgic reasons a couple of years ago.

 Our Rhode Island Red rooster, Red, is one of the best roosters we’ve ever had as far as watching out for the girls, friendliness, and general disposition.